To provide you with accurate, up-to-date information about options for quitting porn.

-Because we are focused on helping people who want to stop using porn to find the right path to quitting, PornHelp has decided not to express an opinion about whether pornography is “good or bad” in a general sense.
-This decision is driven by our desire not to make you, the person who wants to stop, feel judged for or ashamed by your porn use.
+Here at PornHelp, we believe porn is a highly potent stimulant around which unhealthy addictive/compulsive behaviors can arise.
+That said, we choose not to express an opinion about whether pornography is “good or bad” in a broader sense.
+We are focused on helping people who want to stop using porn find the right path to quitting.
+By not labeling porn as simply good or bad, we aim to avoid making you, the person who wants to stop, feel judged for or ashamed by your porn use.
 What matters to us is that PornHelp feels like a safe, reliable, non-judgmental place for you to find the resources you need to quit.

 That is not to say we don't have our own opinions on the topic.
 We just choose not to make them part of our mission of helping you quit using porn.
 If you are interested in learning more about pornography and its social, scientific, and spiritual effects, our Education & Research page contains links to numerous informational resources where you can explore the subject in-depth.